 - Locked-in Syndrome – This is a rare neurological condition in which a person remains conscious but cannot physically move any part of the body except for their eyes.

 - Open-Head Injury – A penetrating head injury, which occurs when the outer layer of the brain is pierced by a foreign object, such as a high-velocity projectile.
 This directly forces outside elements, such as hair, skin, and bone fragments, into the brain.

 - Closed-Head Injury – This is caused by an outside force that doesn’t penetrate the skull.
 It can cause the brain to swell within the skull.
 With no room to expand, pressure builds up inside.

 If you or a loved one have suffered any of these head injuries because of someone else, contact our TBI lawyer right away.

-Brain injury Symptoms & Treatments
+Brain injury Symptoms & Treatments in Atlanta

 Any sudden or violent blow to the head or body that causes damage to the brain can result in a traumatic brain injury.
 The severity of such an injury can range from mild (concussion) to severe (coma).